 Brian Long, c'13, is a graduate teaching assistant at the University of Oklahoma in Norman.
 Tyler Rockers, d'13, is vice president of University National Bank in Lawrence.
-Ryan Westhoff, m'13, is a palliative care physician at Centura Health in Lakewood, Colorado.
+Ryan Westhoff, m13, is a palliative care physician at Centura Health in Lakewood, Colorado.
 MARRIED Ashley Dillon, l'13, and Kevin Wempe, l'14, May 3 in Sebastopol, California.
 They make their home in Kansas City.
 14 Jean-Philip Darche, m'14, is a team doctor for the Kansas City Chiefs.
 He played nine seasons in the NFL, with the Seattle Seahawks and the Chiefs.
 Craig Jackson, g'14, is senior director of development at the University of California Davis College of Engineering.
 He lives in Sacramento.
 Jaehun Kim, c'14, who's also known as DJ Seoul Real, is a music producer and professional DJ in the Kansas City area.

 Brandon Kuzara, b'14, directs customer engagement at Service Management Group in Kansas City.
 Samuel Mills, e'14, is assistant director of additive manufacturing for the department of mechanical engineering at the University of Colorado in Denver.
 Nikki Wentling, j'14, was promoted to national reporter at Stars and Stripes in Washington, D.C.
 15 Erin Christiansen, c'15, was awarded a Fulbright English Teaching Assistantship for Germany.
 Laura Fagen, c'15, j'15, g'18, manages digital communications at Land Trust Alliance in Washington, D.C.
 Amanda Floerchinger, g'15, is associate manager of scientific insights at Hill's Pet Nutrition in Topeka.
-She commutes from Ryan Johnson, c'15, manages creative services for the Radisson Hotel Group.
+She commutes from Lawrence.
+Ryan Johnson, c'15, manages creative services for the Radisson Hotel Group.
 He and his wife, Callissa, live in Minneapolis, Minnesota.
 Steven Rowe, l'15, is assistant county counselor of Jackson County in Kansas City.
 Jennifer Salva, c'15, j'15, a student at Washburn University School of Law in Topeka, was named a 2018 Law School Student of the Year by National Jurist magazine.
 Usman Wajid, b'15, is an application consultant at Command Alkon.
 He lives in Leawood.
 16 Billy Barnes, d'16, manages entertainment and live event operations for the San Francisco 49ers.
 Kaitlyn Brown, h'16, g'18, is a clinical assistant professor of health information management at KU Medical Center.
 Karen Park, j'16, makes her home in Marietta, Georgia, where she directs communications and marketing at the Walker School.
 17 Gage Brock, j'17, lives in Overland Park, where he's an account analyst at Service Management Group.
+Give the Valedictorian of Gifts!

-SHOP TODAY diplomaframe.com/KUAA Daniel Garcia, c'17, manages projects at BitBranding, a marketing agency in Allen, Texas.
+official USA-Made Frames by Church Hill Classics diplomaframe.com SHOP TODAY diplomaframe.com/KUAA \\$20 off a minimum purchase of \$150 (excludes shipping and tax).
+Redeemable on diplomaframe.com/KUAA through 2/10/20 11:59 pm ET.
+Offer not redeemable in bookstore locations, on partner websites, or on wholesale orders.
+Offer not applicable on previous orders or in combination with other offers.
+Daniel Garcia, c'17, manages projects at BitBranding, a marketing agency in Allen, Texas.
 Maddy Mikinski, c'17, j'17, is a freelance writer and editor in Linwood.